Sign In Forgot Password

 Kiddush Lunch

 Each week we have a delicious kiddush lunch following services.
-Sit down and shmooze with old and new friends while enjoying our mouth-watering food offerings.
+Sit down and shmooze with old and new friends while enjoying our mouth-watering food offerings that range from lox and bagels to tuna, egg salad, Italian, Mediterranean, and more, including coffee (or tea) and delicious desserts.
+Lunch is followed by the recitation of Birkat Ha-Mazon each week, led by the rabbi or member of the congregation.

 Boker Tov

 Boker Tov is a lay led parsha study group, meeting after morning services every Shabbat.
-We gather in the Social Hall (or the Chapel in the summer) following lunch.
+We gather in the Brunn Chapel following lunch.
 Our discussion leaders are all volunteers, and each one chooses whatever point(s) he or she would like to discuss from the parsha of the week.

 Questions for discussion focus sometimes on the text and comparing the interpretation of various scholars to our own perception.
 Just as frequently, our discussion questions focus on how we feel about some aspect of the story line or the particular wording in that week's parsha.
 Everyone is welcome to sit in on our discussion - to participate or just to listen.